giftwizard/rise-integration-examples/README.md

 # Rise.ai Integration Examples
-This repository provides implementation examples for integrating Rise.ai's gift card solution into your Shopify store.
+This repository provides implementation examples for integrating Rise.ai's smart wallets and gift cards solutions into your store.

 ## Getting started
 Quick guide to choose between API Key vs OAuth App and make your first API call.